-There is a strong desire to fit the new ERP system to fit to the current process.
+There is a strong desire to fit the new ERP system to fit the current process.
 But this is hardly the case.
 In fact, the right thing is to redesign your current processes to fit to purchase an ERP system.

 2. Lack of Senior Management Support

-Support of top management is crucial for accomplishing projects objectives.
+Support of top management is crucial for accomplishing project objectives.
 It is easy for senior managers to become a sponsor but very difficult to let go the crucial team member for pilot testing or superuser training.

 The unfortunate fact is the people who need to be trained as “Super Users”, are the same “key” people who run the business.
-The lack of senior people support to give time away from the desk, as they are too afraid to miss sales, delivery to customer is one of the most common ERP implementation risk.
+The lack of senior people support to give time away from the desk, as they are too afraid to miss sales, delivery to the customer is one of the most common ERP implementation risk.

 3. Insufficient Training and Reskilling of End-Users

 A number of firms learned that investment in training and reskilling the employees were higher than expected.
 Most ERP implementation comes with deadlines that need to meet.
-As a result, there is hardly enough time to train most people and give them skills they need to reach the satisfactory performance state.
+As a result, there is hardly enough time to train most people and give them skills they need to reach a satisfactory performance state.

 4. Lack of Ability to Recruit and Retain Qualified Systems, Developers

 Many of the organizations found it difficult to recruit and retain good ERP specialists because the market rates for these people are high.
-The developers of biggest market share ERP vendors like SAP, Oracle, Microsoft Dynamics and Infor are in high demand and moves from one consultancy project to another.
-So not finding an in-house ERP specialist could be significant ERP implementation risk.
+The developers of the biggest market share ERP vendors like SAP, Oracle, Microsoft Dynamics and Infor are in high demand and moves from one consultancy project to another.
+So not finding an in-house ERP specialist could be a significant ERP implementation risk.

 5. Inability to Obtain Full-Time Commitment of Employee to Project Management and Project Activities